weaveworks-guides/weave-net-legacy/aws-ecs/README.md

 ## What's Happening in the Hosts?

-All the ECS instances are equipped with
-[Weave Scope](http://weave.works/scope/), providing an intuitive real-time visualization of all your containers and how the communicate with each other.
-Scope has a webserver listening on port `4040` so, to access it, just open your browser and paste the URL of any of your instances:
+[Weave Scope](http://weave.works/scope/) provides an intuitive real-time visualization of all your containers and how the communicate with each other.

+* If you provided a `$PROBE_TOKEN` to `setup.sh`, simply login to http://scope.weave.works
+* If you didn't, all your ECS instances will be running equipped with a Scope web application listening on port `4040` as a fall-back solution (which has some performance and administration issues compared to the 'Cloud' solution, but which is enough for demonstration purposes).

+  To access it, just open your browser and paste the Scope application URL of any of your instances:

       http://foo.region.compute.amazonaws.com:4040
       http://bar.region.compute.amazonaws.com:4040
       http://baz.region.compute.amazonaws.com:4040

-This is what you should see when accessing one of the HTTP Servers multiple times (i.e. reloading `http://foo.region.compute.amazonaws.com` in your browser multiple times).
+This is what you should see in Weave Scope when accessing one of the HTTP Servers multiple times (i.e. reloading `http://foo.region.compute.amazonaws.com` in your browser multiple times).